Table of Contents

 BuildMeta <undefined> Build meta for the version

-CiBuildIndex ISO 8601 formated UTC time-stamp for the build or the commit ID for automated builds Provides a unique build to build value guaranteed to increase with each build
+CiBuildIndex ISO 8601 formated UTC time-stamp for the build Provides a unique build to build value guaranteed to increase with each build

 CiBuildName <see notes> CSemVer CI name